NullCarrierNC/photonics-dmx/src/photonics-dmx/README.md

 E.g. The network tells us to show cool_automatic -> frenzy -> cool_automatic.
 If the second cool_automatic was triggered less than 2 seconds (default)
 after the previous use of cool_automatic we will use the same implementation as the previous call.
-This helps maintain consistency if the game switches back and forth between cues rapdily.
+This helps maintain consistency if the game switches back and forth between cues rapidly.